-During the first few weeks of the year, we inevitably see various organizations issue predictions of what “will be hot” for 2018.
-Unfortunately, these are greatly unreliable because they tend to match whatever that organization wants to sell you in 2018.
+During the first few weeks of the year, we inevitably see various organizations issue predictions of what “will be hot.”
+Unfortunately, these are greatly unreliable because they tend to match whatever that organization wants to sell you this year.
 Yes, call me cynical.
-I prefer to gather views from clients and practitioners who live in the real world and who are best equipped to understand the impact of those challenges on what can truly be accomplished in 2018.
-Based on this type of feedback, here is what I see continuing in 2018.
+I prefer to gather views from clients and practitioners who live in the real world and who are best equipped to understand the impact of those challenges on what can truly be accomplished today.
+Based on this type of feedback, here is what I see continuing.

 The Rapid Consolidation of HR Vendors